-Why is retail sales training an excuse to hammer employees over the head with facts, facts, facts?
+Retail sales training for associates has to be more than to hammer employees over the head about facts, facts, facts.

 When we buy on emotion, emotion, emotion.

 Doesn’t matter if you sell a yacht, a pair of eyeglasses, an engagement ring, a pair of shoes, or a beautiful vase.
 Luxury shoppers are shopping for how they will look better, more prestigious, young, attractive, sexy, etc.

 More employees know a great deal of technical knowledge about their more expensive luxury merchandise and are spilling more and more of that factual information onto a population that – let’s be honest – just doesn’t care.

 How to get emotion into your selling presentation?
 Use a story.

 As a professional speaker for over twenty years, I’ve found story, followed by the point is the key to an audience enjoying a speech – or not.
 The same for you as a salesperson being clear on the point - the why - you told this one customer (not as part of a canned presentation).